myltik/azure-docs.ru-ru/articles/dns/dns-domain-delegation.md

 <properties
-   pageTitle="Делегирование домена в Azure DNS | Microsoft Azure" description="Узнайте, как изменить делегирование домена и использовать серверы имен Azure DNS для размещения домена." services="dns" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Delegate your domain to Azure DNS | Microsoft Azure" description="Understand how to change domain delegation and use Azure DNS name servers to provide domain hosting." services="dns" documentationCenter="na" authors="sdwheeler"